 Summer Scholars Institute & Leadership Program

 Instructors provide a comfortable and safe environment for learning while meeting the student’s unique social and emotional needs.
 Students are provided opportunities to build relationships with their peers from different backgrounds, and, most of all, the opportunity to have fun!
-Due to COVID-19, this year’s residential camp is now online.
+Due to COVID-19, this year’s residential camp is online on Zoom.

 Session A: 9:00-10:00 a.m.

 Daily Design at 9 (Karen Carrier): Follow along with simple instructions to create dynamic designs using free tools on the internet.
 Learn how to effectively and efficiently market yourself (whether it’s for Tik-Tok or your E-Portfolio) for your future personal or professional needs.

 Appalachia: History, Culture, and Ecology (Ashley Ahn): Through the use of folktales, music, art, food, and nature we will explore the Appalachian Mountains and learn more about the people who live here.

 Dream Big: How do I land the job of my dreams?
 (Megan Hamilton): It’s that time to start imagining the life you want to live for yourself after high school.
 Participants in this class will not only get a chance to create an effective career plan but also learn skills that will allow them to land the job of their dreams.
 That means they get to explore possible career paths and practice their interviewing, networking, and work ethic skills in this session.
 Expect a very interactive, hands-on, and fun week to get you ready for the workforce.